-Recital (9) CRD III A substantial portion of the variable remuneration component, of the order of 40 to 60 %, should be deferred over an appropriate period of time.
-These portions should increase significantly along with the level of seniority and/or responsibility. [...]
+Recital (9) CRD III A substantial portion of the variable remuneration component, such as 40 to 60 %, should be deferred over an appropriate period of time.
+That portion should increase significantly with the level of seniority or responsibility of the person remunerated. [...]

-Annex V, Section 11 Directive 2006/48/EC, point 23 (h) [...] the actual payment of performance-based components of remuneration is spread over (...) a period which takes account of the underlying business cycle of the firm and its business risks;
+Annex V, Section 11 Directive 2006/48/EC, point 23 (h) [...] the actual payment of performance-based components of remuneration is spread over a period which takes account of the underlying business cycle of the credit institution and its business risks;

-Annex V, Section 11 Directive 2006/48/EC, point 23 (q) a substantial portion, which is at least 40 % of the variable remuneration component is deferred over a period which is not less than three to five years and is correctly aligned with the nature of the business, its risks and the activities of the member of staff in question.
-Remuneration payable under deferral arrangements vests no faster than on a pro-rata basis.
-In the case of a variable remuneration component of a particularly high amount, at least 60 % of the amount is deferred.
+Annex V, Section 11 Directive 2006/48/EC, point 23 (p) a substantial portion, and in any event at least 40 %, of the variable remuneration component is deferred over a period which is not less than three to five years and is correctly aligned with the nature of the business, its risks and the activities of the member of staff in question.
+Remuneration payable under deferral arrangements shall vest no faster than on a prorata basis.
+In the case of a variable remuneration component of a particularly high amount, at least 60 % of the amount shall be deferred.
+The length of the deferral period shall be established in accordance with the business cycle, the nature of the business, its risks and the activities of the member of staff in question;

-The length of the deferral period is established in accordance with the business cycle, the nature of the business, its risks and the activities of the member of staff in question.
+114. A deferral schedule is key to improving risk alignment effects in a remuneration package, since it allows for part of the remuneration to be adjusted for risk outcomes over time through ex-post risk adjustments.
+Although remuneration is aligned through ex-ante risk adjustments, due to uncertainty, ex-post risk adjustments are needed to keep incentives fully aligned.
+This can only be done if part of the remuneration has been deferred.

-- 114. A deferral schedule is key to improving risk alignment effects in a remuneration package, since it allows for part of the remuneration to be adjusted for risk outcomes over time through ex-post risk adjustments.
-Although remuneration is also aligned through ex-ante risk adjustments, due to uncertainty, ex-post risk adjustments are needed to keep incentives fully aligned.
-This can only be done if part of the remuneration has been deferred. - 115.
-A deferral schedule is defined by different components: (a) the time horizon of the deferral, (b) the proportion of the variable remuneration that is being deferred, (c) the speed at which the deferred remuneration vests (vesting process) and (d) the time span from accrual until the payment of the first deferred amount; another related issue is the form of the deferred variable remuneration (although it is not specific to deferral see section 4.4.2.).
+115. A deferral schedule is defined by different components: (a) the time horizon of the deferral, (b) the proportion of the variable remuneration that is being deferred, (c) the speed at which the deferred remuneration vests (vesting process) and (d) the time span from accrual until the payment of the first deferred amount; another related issue is the form of the deferred variable remuneration (although it is not specific to deferral - see section 4.4.2.).
 Institutions can differentiate their deferral schedules by varying these five components.
 A stricter than necessary application for one component may influence the supervisory scrutiny for another component.
 In any case, the way in which an institution combines these components must lead to a meaningful deferral schedule, in which the long-term risk alignment incentives are clear.